Endianness: Middle-endian

 Numerous other orderings, generically called middle-endian or mixed-endian, are possible.

-The PDP-11 is in principle a 16-bit little-endian system.
-The instructions to convert between floating-point and integer values in the optional floating-point processor of the PDP-11/45, PDP-11/70, and in some later processors, stored 32-bit "double precision integer long" values with the 16-bit halves swapped from the expected little-endian order.
+The PDP-11 is primarily a 16-bit little-endian system.
+The instructions to convert between floating-point and integer values in the optional floating-point processor of the PDP-11/45, PDP-11/70, and in some later processors, stored 32-bit double precision integer long values with the 16-bit halves swapped from the expected little-endian order.
 The UNIX C compiler used the same format for 32-bit long integers.
 This ordering is known as PDP-endian.

+UNIX was one of the first systems to allow the same code to be compiled for platforms with different internal representations.
+One of the first programs converted was supposed to print out Unix, but on the Series/1 it printed nUxi instead.

 A way to interpret this endianness is that it stores a 32-bit integer as two little-endian 16-bit words, with a big-endian word ordering:

-The 16-bit values here refer to their numerical values, not their actual layout.

 Segment descriptors of IA-32 and compatible processors keep a 32-bit base address of the segment stored in little-endian order, but in four nonconsecutive bytes, at relative positions 2, 3, 4 and 7 of the descriptor start.

-Endian dates

-Dates can be represented with different endianness by the ordering of the year, month and day.
-For example, September 13, 2002 can be represented as: